-The first term is ALGORITHM which is another word for a formula or set or rules.
+The SEO Company advise that the first term is ALGORITHM which is another word for a formula or set or rules.
 Within the world of SEO, the most important algorithm is the one Google uses for its search results.
 Their algorithm basically dictates what helps and what hinders a website to rank highly.
 There is no way of ever knowing Google’s algorithm in full but many SEO experts run tests on thousands of websites to establish the basics.

 A BACKLINK is a link from another website to yours and Google take notice of these when it comes to search ranking.
 Whilst having lots of backlinks can help, what is more important is the authority and importance of the sites that the links come from.
 The bigger and more powerful a website is the more power it passes back to your site when it links to you.

 If you compare eCommerce trends across the world and focus on Australia, it’s clear to see there’s an arrow pointing in the upwards direction.
 In Australia, eCommerce is growing at a rapid pace and there’s little chance of it slowing down anytime soon.